Last Updated on

-A delicious combo of frozen dessert and refreshing cocktail all in one in this Gin and Tonic Granita, plus it changes color!
+A delicious combo of frozen dessert and refreshing cocktail all in one in this Gin and Tonic Granita recipe, plus it changes color!

 Every spring we plant an entire herb garden with one thing in mind, making cocktails!
 Our little garden has all kinds of aromatic herbs that we use to make syrups and infusions for our cocktails, from fresh mint and sage for cooling cocktails, to lemon verbena and lemongrass for tart tipples!